 Stalker with a Test Tube: Subverted; she's the one who personally goes out and captures the male characters, but it's her father who's interested in their DNA and Plasma power.
 Rain has no real interest in her father's schemes.

 Super Breeding Program: Bilstein's plans for his daughter involve using the DNA of the male Plasma wielders—Hayato's in particular—to impregnate Rain, making her become the mother of a race of "new human beings" with unparalleled Plasma power, a trait that would be most beneficial to the Fourth Empire's galactic conquest.

-A genetically-enhanced dinosaur who uses a Bone Club in battle.
-In truth, Rimgal is actually Michael Milliam: June's father who was experimented on by Bilstein, in which Bilstein had mixed his human DNA with dinosaur DNA.
+A genetically-enhanced Velociraptor dinosaur who fights with a Bone Club.
+In truth, Rimgal is actually Michael Milliam: June's English scientist father who was experimented on by Bilstein, in which Bilstein had mixed his human DNA with dinosaur DNA.
 Rimgal is at war with his own self as he attempts to fight the inner feral beast that lurks within his own inner mind.